THE 2015 RBC HERITAGE WILL BE A CARBON NEUTRAL EVENT

 - Palmetto Electric Cooperative will be purchasing approximately 150 megawatt hours of Green-e certified Green Power, enough to match the amount of electricity used during tournament week by the Harbour Town Clubhouse, hospitality areas, on-course scoreboards, sky boxes and broadcasting towers.
 The Green Power is generated by Santee Cooper from the combustion of landfill gas and is considered carbon neutral.

 - Free bicycle parking will be available for ticket holders and tournament volunteers to further reduce the need and environmental impacts of vehicle transportation.
-For more information visit: bicycle access and parking.

 Our goal for waste management is to reduce waste and implement recycling programs to divert as much from landfill as possible, which will be achieved through the following initiatives: